skpha13/Car-Passing-Simulator/README.md

 Translation is used to animate the cars' movement and enable user-controlled positioning.

+### Rotation Transform

+The rotation transformation is used to simulate the car's steering and directional changes.

 ## Originality of the Approach

 ### Level-Based Challenge